lenmorld/train_website/README.md

 ##### Schedule & Next Train:
  - Requested information built from information stored on the server
- - Registration:
+ - Registration
- Server side Validation
+ - Server side Validation
- Saving info to database
+ - Saving info to database

 ##### Login/logout process

 ##### Carpooling Buddy:
  - Displaying list of possible candidates
 - Indicating which ones are already buddies
  - Removing some or all buddies
  - Adding buddies
  - Saving changes to database

-##### Buying tickets:
+##### Buying tickets
  - Accessing fare info from flat file
  - Submitting ticket request and storing to database
  - Displaying list of previously purchased fares, including the current purchase.

 ## Development Settings Used
 Used XAMPP, created a user for MySQL with all needed priviledges